awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-sns-input-topic.md

 When a worker completes a labeling job task from a Ground Truth streaming labeling job, Ground Truth uses your output topic to publish output data to one or more endpoints that you specify\.
 To receive notifications when a worker finishes a labeling task, you must subscribe an endpoint to your Amazon SNS output topic\.

-To learn how to add endpoints to your output topic, see [Tutorial: Subscribing an Endpoint to an Amazon SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.
+To learn how to add endpoints to your output topic, see [ Subscribing to an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.

-To learn more about the output data format that is published to these endpoints, see [Output Data](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html)\.
+To learn more about the output data format that is published to these endpoints, see [Output Data](sms-data-output.md)\.

 **Important**
 If you do not subscribe an endpoint to your Amazon SNS output topic, you will not receive notifications when new data objects are labeled\.